Truck Accident Attorneys in OK

 Federal regulations also play a role in truck accident claims.
 The trucking industry is regulated by the Federal Motor Carrier Safety Administration (FMCSA) and violations are identified can assist in establishing liability.
 As an example, under FMCSA regulations, truck drivers are restricted as to how many hours a day and how many days per week they are allowed to drive, in an effort to reduce the numbers of truck accidents caused by driver fatigue.
 A fatigued driver who has violated the hours of service regulations may have made the decision on his/her own, or may have been pressured by the trucking company.

 The trucking company’s insurance company is not your friend after a serious truck accident.
 Insurance companies are in business for profit, and have their own best interests as the primary concern.
-A knowledgeable Oklahoma auto accident lawyer can help you identify all responsible parties, establish liability, negotiate with insurance companies on your behalf, and stand up for your rights in court when necessary.
+A knowledgeable Oklahoma auto accident lawyer and trusted law firm can help you identify all responsible parties, establish liability, negotiate with insurance companies on your behalf, and stand up for your rights in court when necessary.

 Black Box and Truck Accident Claims